nickldimartino/battleship/README.md

 Sunday, February 25th: Turns based-system of game completed - 7 hours <br />
 Monday, February 26nd: Quality of life features for turn-based system and code refactoring and <br /> comments completed - 9 hours <br />
-Tuesday, February 22nd: Updated the UI to be more user friendly, smoothed out turn-based system, and <br />
-bug fixes* - 7 hours <br />
+Tuesday, February 22nd: Updated the UI to be more user friendly, smoothed out turn-based system, and <br /> fixed bugs.
+Game is operational and ready for presentation - 7 hours

-Bug Fixes: <br />
-*Game boards now allow player to have separate boats in adjacent squares <br /> *Game boards show to both players when selecting fleet <br />